 Environmental Management Plans with appropriate measures and controls have been implemented and are continuing to be monitored during construction.
 To find out more about the project's environmental considerations, view the Environment and Heritage fact sheet.

 Dewatering is required along sections of the Forrestfield-Airport Link to allow for the construction of underground structures, such as the station boxes and tunnel portals.
 The process involves temporarily lowering the water table within the work area to allow soil to be excavated without it refilling with water.
 Once the soil is removed, a base slab is poured to seal the structures and the dewatering process ceases.

-Dewatering was undertaken at Forrestfield as part of the dive structure works, and for the underground station at Airport Central.
+Dewatering was undertaken at Forrestfield as part of the dive structure works, and for the underground station at Airport Central and Redcliffe.

 Dewatering at Bayswater will begin mid-2018 as part of the tunnel portal and dive structure works.

 To find out more about the dewatering process, view the Dewatering fact sheet.

 Fauna and flora

 As the line will be located almost entirely underground, the impact to the environment will be minimal.
 During construction, the impact on vegetation and flora has been, and will continue to be, reduced wherever possible through site layout design and construction methods.

 Where clearing is required, the areas are inspected for fauna through ground searches and tree hollow inspections.

 Approximately 900,000 cubic metres of spoil will be excavated during the project, then tested and assessed for suitable reuse opportunities.
 The project has committed to diverting the majority of spoil from landfill by reusing the material offsite.
 Options include using clean sands and gravels for roads, land developments and noise barriers.